ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/Neglectons_and_Braiding.md

 - **Affine braiding as irreversible information flow**: Fixing a neglecton transforms ordinary braids into affine braids with non-contractible holonomies.
 Speculative interpretations suggest these holonomies represent memory traces or state-dependent computational pathways that cannot be erased by shallow symbolic transformations.
 While mathematically interesting, this interpretation has no support in physics, neuroscience, or machine learning, and should be treated as a metaphor rather than a mechanism [7].

 - **Cayley cubic singularities and "cognitive depth"**: Non-semisimple topological models modify the moduli space of flat connections to a Cayley cubic variety with parabolic singularities.
-These singularities have been proposed as mathematical analogues for subjective depth, asymmetry in cognitive processes, or non-local processing layers in AGI systems.
+These singularities have been proposed as mathematical analogues for subjective depth, asymmetry in cognitive processes, or non-local processing layers in artificial general intelligence (AGI) systems.
 These ideas lie outside the domain of physical theory and lack empirical grounding; they remain speculative conceptual analogies [7].

 - **Scope restriction**: This analysis evaluates neglectons strictly as non-semisimple topological excitations relevant to universal braiding-based quantum computation.
 It does **not** endorse, validate, or evaluate claims related to consciousness, phenomenology, or artificial general intelligence, as these claims lack empirical support and fall outside the scope of both quantum computation and topological field theory.